hmakelin/gisnav/docs/pages/extend_gisnav.rst

 The node will run even without a pose estimator, and will simply keep logging warning messages that a pose estimator is missing if you choose to initialize it without one, and then to never provide one.

+When using the :meth:`.set_filter`, :meth:`.set_pose_estimator`, and :meth:`.set_wms_client` methods, setting
+the ``use_dedicated_process=True`` flag is recommended when you expect your module to do CPU or GPU heavy processing in the background.
+This is obvious for :class:`.PoseEstimator` s, but may also be useful for example if your potential :class:`.WMSClient` has an embedded server and is doing heavy `GDAL <https://gdal.org/>`_ processing in the background to generate the requested map rasters.

 .. _The MockGPSNode class:

 The MockGPSNode class